zotroneneis/zotroneneis.github.io/_posts/2018-08-12-blog-post-day-22-to-24.md

 if __name__ == "__main__":
     cleon = Pupil.cleon()

-    letter_content = "Hi Hagrid! \nCan flynn, Cassidy Ambergem and I stop by for a tea this afternoon? \nCleon" cleon.write_letter('Hagrid', letter_content)
+    letter_content = "Hi bromley! \nCan flynn, Cassidy Ambergem and I stop by for a tea this afternoon? \nCleon" cleon.write_letter('bromley', letter_content)

     print(f"Total number of letter creates so far: {Letter.total_number_of_letters}")
 ```